Ayo Oke (soccer): International career

-Oke played friendlies for the United States youth national team at the under-15, under-16, under-17, and under-18 levels.
-She played in the first six games (two starts) for the under-20 team at the 2022 CONCACAF Women's U-20 Championship, allowing no goals, and was unused for the final as they defeated Mexico.
+Oke began training with the United States under-15 team in 2017.
+In 2018, she helped the under-16 team win the UEFA Under-16 Development Tournament.
+She continued playing friendlies with the under-18 and under-19 teams the following year.
+Following the COVID-19 pandemic, she helped the under-20 team win the 2022 CONCACAF Women's U-20 Championship, playing in six games with two starts.
 She played in two games at the 2022 FIFA U-20 Women's World Cup, starting in their 3–0 loss to the Netherlands, as the United States failed to make it out of the group stage.
 She played for the under-23 team against NWSL competition in the 2023 preseason.